Outdated Form Validation Library Can Be Used to Knock Your Site Offline

 What To Do

-- Ask your developer to upgrade the jQuery Validation library to version 1.19.5 or later — this is typically a 30-minute task.
+- Ask your developer to upgrade the jQuery Validation library to version 1.19.5 or later — this is a well-defined, low-risk update.

-- If an immediate upgrade isn't possible, ask your developer to add server-side rate limiting on any form submission endpoints as a short-term safeguard.
+- If an immediate upgrade isn't possible, ask your developer to add a maximum character length limit on any URL input fields as a temporary safeguard.

 jQuery Validation < 1.19.5 — ReDoS via url2 Method (CVE-2022-31147)